medusajs/medusa/docs/content/admin/onboarding.md

 ## Prerequisites

-Before you follow along this tutorial, you must have a Medusa backend installed.
+Before you follow along this tutorial, you must have a Medusa backend installed with the `beta` version of the `@medusajs/admin` package.
 If not, you can use the following command to get started:

 ```bash
 npx create-medusa-app@latest